TechBlueprints/dbus-smartshunt-to-bms/README.md

 **This is experimental software that directly controls your charging system.
 It may not work correctly and could damage your equipment.**

 **Key Benefits:**
-- 🎯 **BMS functionality** - Adds charge control to SmartShunt-monitored batteries
+- 🎯 **Virtual BMS** - Converts Victron SmartShunt into BMS for DVCC control
-- 🛡️ **Safety** - Provides `/Io/AllowToCharge` and `/Io/AllowToDischarge` flags based on alarms and temperature
+- 🛡️ **Battery Protection** - Temperature limits, low voltage disconnect, alarm monitoring
-- ⚡ **DVCC integration** - Publishes CVL/CCL/DCL for Multi/Quattro/MPPT control
+- ⚡ **DVCC Integration** - Publishes CVL/CCL/DCL for Multi/Quattro/MPPT/Orion XS control
+- 🔄 **Dynamic CVL** - Auto-discovers MPPT charge settings (absorption/float/re-bulk)
+- 📊 **Full Passthrough** - All SmartShunt data (voltage, current, SoC, alarms, history)
-- 🔧 **Zero aggregation** - One BMS service per SmartShunt (use dbus-aggregate-smartshunts for aggregation)
+- 🔧 **Per-Battery Control** - One virtual BMS per SmartShunt (no aggregation)
-- 📊 **Pass-through monitoring** - All SmartShunt data passed through unchanged
+- 🔋 **Multi-Chemistry** - LiFePO4, Lead-Acid, LTO support

 ## Use Cases

 **Use this project if:**
 - ✅ You have batteries WITHOUT built-in BMS communication
-- ✅ Each battery has a SmartShunt for monitoring
+- ✅ Each battery has a Victron SmartShunt for monitoring
-- ✅ You want DVCC to control charging based on SmartShunt alarms/temperature
+- ✅ You want DVCC to control Victron Multi/Quattro/MPPT/Orion XS charging
+- ✅ You need dynamic CVL with charge phase control (Bulk/Absorption/Float)
+- ✅ You want battery protection (temperature, voltage, current limits)
 - ✅ You need each battery to appear as a BMS device in Venus OS

 **Don't use this project if:**